 Final materials, including bowden cables and adhesives were purchased at the beginning of the semester.
-The reels and backpack insert were 3D printed, and the reels will be tested to ensure the fit on the motor.
+The reels and backpack insert were 3D printed, and the reels were tested to ensure a snug fit on the respective motors.
 First, the Arduino code on the motors was tested to ensure that they function with correct speed and continuity before attaching them onto the completed textile component of the exoskeleton.
 Once all components were acquired and the code was tested, assembly of the apparatus commenced.